zahlman/entrypoint/README.md

 def config_keys(cls) -> set
 ```

-If you override this, it provides keyword names that the `entrypoint` decorator will use for configuration options, rather than for parameter specifications.
+If you override this, it provides keyword names that the `@entrypoint` decorator will use for configuration options, rather than for parameter specifications.
 By default, it returns an empty set; but note that `name` and `description` are hard-coded to appear in the configuration options anyway.

 ```python
 def call_with(self, parsed_args:dict):